The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Inference in stochastic processes

 Consider an additive-noise process defined by

 where $W_t$ is a Wiener process.
-This process differs from pure Brownian motion only by the presence of a drift term $A(X_t,\vec{\Theta})$, which depends both on the state of the process $X_t$ and on the parameters $\vec{\Theta}$, which we aim to estimate.
-Girsanov’s theorem~\cite{Klebaner2012} allows one to compute the Radon-Nikodym derivative between the path measure $\mathbb{P}$ of the process in Eq.~\eqref{eq:general_lamperti_transformed_model} and the path measure $\mathbb{W}$ of the pure Brownian motion~\cite{Klebaner2012,Pavliotis2014,Wolfgang2014}.
-The result ---as derived in Appendix~\ref{AP_sec:path_measures_Girsanov} and easily rationalized in terms of the Onsager-Machlup path integral representation ~\cite{Langouche1982,Wio2013}--- is:
+This process differs from pure Brownian motion only by the presence of a drift term $A(X_t,\vec{\Theta})$, which depends on both the state of the process $X_t$ and the parameters $\vec{\Theta}$, which we aim to estimate.
+Consider that data consists of a continuous path of duration $T$, noted $x_{[0,T]}$.
+Girsanov’s theorem~\cite{Klebaner2012} allows one to compute the Radon-Nikodym derivative between the path measure $\mathbb{P}$ of the process in Eq.~\eqref{eq:general_lamperti_transformed_model} and the path measure $\mathbb{W}$ of the driftless Brownian motion~\cite{Klebaner2012,Pavliotis2014,Wolfgang2014}.
+The result --- as derived in Appendix~\ref{AP_sec:path_measures_Girsanov} and easily rationalized in terms of the Onsager-Machlup path integral representation ~\cite{Langouche1982,Wio2013}--- is:

 with